Azure/Cloud-Katana/_sources/deploy/azure/arm.md

 ### Deploy Button

-You can also click on the button below and provide the `required` parameter values used in the Azure CLI option.
+You can also click on the button `Deploy` below and provide the `required` parameter values used in the previous Azure CLI deployment section.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3a%2f%2fraw.githubusercontent.com%2fAzure%2fCloud-Katana%2fmain%2fazuredeploy.json)

 ## Monitor Deployment

-Go to [https://portal.azure.com](https://portal.azure.com/) > `<RESOURCE-GROUP-NAME>` > `Deployments` to monitor the deployment of all the resources that make Cloud Katana possible:
+Go to [https://portal.azure.com](https://portal.azure.com/) > `<RESOURCE-GROUP-NAME>` > `Deployments` to monitor the deployment of Cloud Katana's resources:

 ![](../../images/MonitorDeployment.png)